CenterForSpatialResearch/mapping_architecture_urbanism_humanities/04_CensusData.md

 ______________________________________________________________________________________________________________

 Tutorial created by Juan Francisco Saldarriaga (jfs2118@columbia.edu) for the Mapping for Architecture, Urbanism and the Humanities class at Columbia University.
-Edited by Michelle McSweeney for Fall 2017 and Brian House for Fall 2018, and Emily Fuhrman for Spring 2020.
+Edited by Michelle McSweeney for Fall 2017, Brian House for Fall 2018, and Emily Fuhrman for Spring 2020.